 In my last post, we installed the Puppet Enterprise 2017.3 Server.
-In this post we will go through the process of installing Puppet Agents that puppet will manage for us.
+In this post we will learn how to install puppet enterprise agent Ubuntu.

 When we installed our Puppet Enterprise server, it also installed a package repository that allows agents to get the latest Puppet Enterprise Agent package directly from the Puppet Server.
 This makes installing our agents a snap.

 The first thing we need to do is update our OS.

 # apt update && apt upgrade -y # reboot

 Use the curl command to run the installation script from our Puppet Server:

 # curl -k https://<MASTER HOSTNAME>:8140/packages/current/install.bash | sudo bash